 In this busy, chaotic world it is very important for our day to day happiness and peace that we learn how to control our mind.
 This is a practical course designed to show us how to apply simple meditation techniques and basic Buddhist psychology in the midst of a normal, modern lifestyle.
 Everyone is welcome; no previous meditation experience is necessary.

 Pay at the door for each class ($12 per class, $6 per class students/seniors 62+).
-Discounted price of $42 for the four-class series – register in advance using the button below.
+Discounted price of $32 for the three-class series and $42 for the four-class series – register in advance using the button below.

 Edmonds Unitarian Universalist Congregation